ZihaoWang/LLM4TopicModel/README.md

 # Evaluation

 We evaluate on both seen and unseen testing dataset to check the performance of our PPO fine-tuning.
+Specifically, we use the averaging reward score on the testing dataset as a metric.
+Since we used cosine similarity as reward function, averaging reward score approching to 1 means the generated topic is highly relevant to the result of topic model.

+The averaging reward score on the seen and unseen testing datasets are 0.37 and 0.29, respectively.
+The results show that the LLM performs better on seen topics during fine-tuning, but it still has some generalization to the unseen topics.

+Here are some topics found by LLM:

+1. If you only have an undergraduate degree, your best bet is to volunteer at a university graduate program.
+Professors with research can always use volunteers to assist in the lab research.
+You can build up experience that way.

+    * KEYWORDS:  volunteer, assist, research, experience, university

+    * TOPIC: lab volunteer

+2. Also called a "sound board" or "audio adapter," it is a plug-in card that records and plays back sound.
+Supporting both digital audio and MIDI, so und cards provide an input port for a microphone or other sound source and output ports to speakers and amplifiers.

+    * KEYWORDS:  recording, playback, digital audio, midi, sound source.

+    * TOPIC: sound card.

 # Future improvements

-1. The format of LLM-generated responses is sometimes unstable (10% - 20%).
+1. The format of LLM-generated responses is sometimes unstable (20% - 30%).
 For example, it continually generates subsequent words of the input prompt before useful keywords and topic names.
-Create a labeled dataset with correct formats and perform supervised fine-tuning before PPO can solve this issue.
+Also, it generates much more topics other than the result from the topic model.
+Create a labeled dataset with correct formats and perform supervised fine-tuning before PPO can solve both issues.

 2. The simple cosine rewarding model can be replaced with another deep network or LLM.
 Train the rewarding model before the PPO fine-tuning can obtain better performances.